aroyarce/getClusterLambda/README.md

 The distance is calculated based in the magnitud of a vector in a Cartessian Plane.
 This is the absolute difference between each axes of each point, where each distance must be inside the given value.

 ## Algorithm
-The algorithm consist in thre steps:
+The algorithm consist in several steps:
 - Loop for each active location.
 - Measure of the distance between this point and all the others.
 - Add to an array, reference by the current point, all the other points which distance is minor or equal to the given distance.